Godzilla (2014 film): Marketing

 The film had a print and advertisement budget of $100 million.
-In promotion of the project, visitors to the 2010 San Diego Comic-Con (SDCC) received a T-shirt with an image of the new Godzilla design, an image credited to comics and manga publisher UDON Entertainment.
+In promotion of the project, visitors to the 2010 San Diego Comic-Con received a T-shirt with an image of the new Godzilla design, an image credited to comics and manga publisher UDON Entertainment.
 Artist Gonzalo Ordóñez Arias worked with Legendary and Toho to create the painting.
 Further, visitors to the Legendary Pictures booth at the convention could view an animation of the new Godzilla breathing radioactive fire superimposed over their image captured via a webcam.
 The augmented reality promotion was designed by Talking Dog Studios of Saskatchewan, Canada.

 At a session during the July 2012 SDCC, Legendary presented both a poster for the film and a teaser trailer.
-The teaser trailer included a depiction of Godzilla faithful to the Toho monster, including its roar, and a "gigantic centipede-like monster."
+The teaser trailer included a depiction of Godzilla faithful to the Toho monster, including its roar, and a "gigantic centipede-like monster".
 The centipede-like monster was not used in the final film.
 Screenwriter Max Borenstein later confirmed that the centipede monster was conceived only for the teaser and only to indicate that Godzilla would fight another creature.
 It was included in the teaser before Borenstein completed writing the script.

 During filming in Vancouver, Legendary released several videos and still pictures of filming in Vancouver on its Facebook site.
 Pictures included a destroyed subway car with a green screen backdrop, soldiers inspecting a radioactive vault and wreckage on a shoreline.
 In July 2013, Legendary launched a "viral" website godzillaencounter.com in conjunction with the film.
 The company was promoting the film at the 2013 SDCC, and converted a warehouse in San Diego to the "Godzilla Encounter" exhibit in conjunction with the convention.
 According to USA Today, the exhibit was "part museum, part theme park" with displays to simulate an experience of a Godzilla attack.
 The exhibit also had artifacts from the franchise series, including the "Oxygen Destroyer" of the original film, and a Godzilla costume from Godzilla 2000.
 An audio sample was released on Godzillaencounter.com of an announcement suggesting Godzilla or a "gigantic atomic creature" attacking San Diego.

 At a session at the 2013 Comic-Con, Legendary showed footage from the film.
 As reported by various media, the footage is of a large monster, reminiscent of the Cloverfield monster, attacking an airport, when Godzilla's foot appears next to the monster.
 Godzilla's height is revealed to be several times the size of the other monster and a battle ensues, but Godzilla's face is not revealed.
 Various clips of scenes with Cranston, Taylor-Johnson and Olsen were also shown.